rushsteve1/ranni/docs/design.md

 In Ranni Structs are the only form of user-defined type, combining the features of Structs and Enums in other languages like Rust.
+In formal terms they are Algebraic Data Types combining both Sum and Product types into one system.

 Structs are defined using the `struct` keyword followed by a block of either a list types, field assignments, or `case` expressions.